 If you’ve ever had a urinary tract infection (UTI), you know how irritating they can be.
 UTIs can be painful and are sometimes difficult to treat.
 Many people, especially women, have problems with recurring UTIs.
 As a result, doctors may prescribe multiple doses of antibiotics to get rid of the infection.

-However, with growing awareness around the potential for antibiotic-resistant bacteria to grow and thrive, you may be looking for a different way to treat UTIs, such as using essential oils.
+However, with growing awareness around the potential for antibiotic-resistant bacteria to grow and thrive, you may be looking for a complementary way to treat reoccurring UTIs, such as using essential oils.

 Can essential oils be an effective way to treat a UTI?
 Read on to learn more.

 Some studies show that essential oils can actually help fight bacterial infections.
 For example, lemongrass oil can be effective against drug-resistant microorganisms.